 With AS ABAP 7.52, various enhancements and improvements for the different application types – incl. supportability and access control enhancements have been delivered.
 But note that the programming model is still evolving and further major deliveries are on their way.
 Read more on this in the Outlook section of this blog.

 Hence it is important for you to understand where to invest now in order to make yourself ready for the “new world”.

 The slide above provides a list of recommendations meant to guide you for a best preparation for the future.
-They are meant for application developments where the new ABAP programming model cannot be used.
-The reasons for that may be that you’re not yet on SAP S/4HANA or your application requirements cannot be fulfilled with the current function scope of the new programming model – e.g. the use of legacy write APIs.
+They are meant for application developments where the ABAP programming model for SAP Fiori cannot be used.
+The reasons for that may be that you’re not yet on SAP S/4HANA or your application requirements cannot be fulfilled with the current function scope of the ABAP programming model – e.g. the use of legacy write APIs.

 Let me restructure the different recommendations a bit and briefly elaborate on them.

 Follow the programming model and best practices and use…

 ABAP CDS provides a powerful data modelling infrastructure enabling advanced view building in the ABAP stack.
 It is the go-to infrastructure for view building in ABAP and plays a central role in SAP S/4HANA – especially for the CDS-based virtual data model and the ABAP programming model for SAP Fiori.

 It offers a separation of matters by separating UI metadata from the back-end relevant metadata.